Andy4495/GitHub-Actions-and-act/README.md

 Error: failed to create container: 'Error response from daemon: Conflict.
 The container name "/act-compile-sketches-Arduino-Compile-Sketches-compile-sketches-5595d73dee5fa6aa5f69e681c15b6bca8259975f87d0b2a4705a13f38dfb28f4" is already in use by container "17f1359cf0e5609df223c5a362ba520175ceab7f9e9e9ab344c4d7417a2b7df1".
 You have to remove (or rename) that container to be able to reuse that name.'
 ```

 The output log confirms that only a single job was triggered, and the other jobs defined by the matrix were not run.
 The matrix runs correctly with GitHub actions.
-This may be related to issue [1287][1287].
+Issue [2003][2003] has been opened for this issue.
+It is possible that a fix may be related to the code mentioned in issue [1287][1287].

 `act` only creates a single container when running matrix strategies with reusable workflows.
 If I run the same action functionality without calling a reusable workflow, `act` creates a separate container for each job combination.

-I have found two ways to work around this:
+I currently use one of two methods to work around this:

 - Temporarily set `max-parallel` to `1` in the strategy definition, then remove the line before pushing to GitHub: